simulogics/prosperousuniverse-docs/content/tutorials/apex-overview/_index.md

 ---
-title: "APEX overview"
+title: "1.
+APEX overview"
 date: 2018-09-18T17:13:35+02:00
 weight: 1
 draft: true
 ---

-This tutorials will introduce you to the [APEX interface](LINK) (just “APEX” below) and its basic components.
+This tutorial will introduce you to the [APEX interface](LINK) (just “APEX” below) and its basic components.
 It is also available in video format. __Click on the image below to watch the video or scroll down for the written version.__

 [![APEX overview video](thumbnail-tutorial-1.jpg)](https://youtu.be/wI4mxBqGk8c)